'Iron Man' shows Hollywood's bent to take on China censors' steely grip

 “Sometimes the suggestions of the censors mean we don’t know whether to laugh or cry,” award-winning Chinese director Feng Xiaogang said at an awards ceremony in 2012.
 “Would any Hollywood director have to suffer this?”

-The overall impact may be broad and long-term.
+The ovrall impact may be broad and long-term.
 Zhu Dake said the heavy-handed grip on artistic expression is holding back China’s budding auteurs.